-Upon completion of the Neurobiology Major, it is our expectation that all of our students come away having a fulfilling experience combined with an understanding of what it takes to attain a high level of achievement.
+Upon completion of the Neurobiology Major, it is our expectation that all of our students come away having strong background in basic science and mathematics, plus upper level study in cutting-edge neuroscience topics.
 We have developed a set of goals that will help all students realize this expectation.
-By completing our requirements, students in the Neurobiology major will receive a strong background in basic science and mathematics, plus upper level study in cutting edge neuroscience topics that will provide a student with the skills they need to be successful in any career path.
+Graduates of the Neurobiology major will be able to:

 - Appreciate the ionic basics and mechanisms of excitable membranes, synaptic transmission, and neurotransmitter function.